Tackling Fake Downloads in Mobile App Markets — Lessons Learned from Huawei App Store

 Type I: Boosting Front End Downloads

-This type of fraud employs automated scripts to click download button from the front end (like App market portal website).
+This type of fraud employs automated scripts to click the download button from the front end (like the App market portal website).
 It is similar to the click fraud, which is flooded in online advertisement.
 All fake downloads we purchased to the honeypot App fall into this category since they are very cheap and do not need long-term cooperation, which is different from the other two types of fraud.

 The first type of fraud only clicks the download button but without simulating the device information.
 It only increases the download times at the front end but does not influence back end logs, because it has no download action in reality.
 Thus, we could filter the fake download from its “Source” and “Device ID” attribute shown in Table II.

 Note that the device ID is the hashing code from device IMEI, and our experiment is completely anonymous with no personal information involved.